menghaoyu2002/gogogoscraper/README.md

 Please give my server some time to wake up, he's just tired.

 Sometimes you have to use the japanense name to search for the show, rather than the english.

+You can run this program on your own computer with go installed using the command `go run .` or you can build it by using `go build` and then run the executable `./gogogoscraper`.